Grace Eldering: Career and research

-While the methods developed had allowed Kendrick and Eldering to make specific vaccines for those infected, they didn't begin work on a general vaccine until late 1933.
+While the methods they developed had allowed Kendrick and Eldering to make specific vaccines for those infected, they did not begin work on a general vaccine until late 1933.
 Their outreach system among physicians, city officials, and school administrations allowed rapid inoculation of children and other city inhabitants.
-This trial ran for more than three years (March 1934-November 1937) and enrolled more than 5,815 children.
-The design and procedures for the trials were a work in progress considering neither Kendrick or Eldering had experience in creating trials.
-In October 1935 the pair presented their preliminary findings at the annual American Public Health Association meeting.
-Many senior figures at this meeting did not want to endorse the vaccine they created because they felt it was not adequately tested.
+This trial ran for more than three years (March 1934 – November 1937) and enrolled more than 5,815 children.
+The design and procedures for the trials were a work in progress considering neither Kendrick or Eldering had experience in creating clinical trials.
+In October 1935 they presented their preliminary findings at the annual American Public Health Association meeting.
+Many senior figures at this meeting did not want to endorse this vaccine because they felt it was not adequately tested.
 Eventually Kendrick and Eldering called in a consultant for their trial, Wade Hampton Frost.
-Frost was a professor of epidemiology at Johns Hopkins and made two separate trips to Grand Rapids in November 1936, and in December 1937 to critique the trial and help make a plan for analyzing the results of the vaccine.
-They continued working on refining their inoculation methods through 1938, when they instituted a three vaccine system that involved less of the inactivated bacteria, but was found to be much more effective at providing resistance to infection.
+Frost was a professor of epidemiology at Johns Hopkins and made two separate trips to Grand Rapids in November 1936, and in December 1937 to critique the trial and help make a plan for analyzing the data.
+They continued working on refining their inoculation methods through 1938, when they instituted a three vaccine system that involved less of the inactivated bacteria, but was much more effective at providing resistance to infection.
 Mass production of this new version began across Michigan in 1938 and nationwide by 1940.

 In 1951, Eldering succeeded Kendrick as Chief of the Western Michigan Laboratory of the Health Department, and remained there until she retired in 1969.
-Eldering continued to live in Grand Rapids and volunteer with the blind and physically handicapped until she died in 1988.
+Eldering continued to live in Grand Rapids and volunteered with the blind and physically handicapped until she died in 1988.

 Awards and honors

 Eldering was inducted into the Michigan Women's Hall of Fame in 1983 for her work in public health.

+Eldering, alongside Kendrick and Gordon, are honored with a statue titled Adulation: The Future of Science at the Michigan State University Research Center in Grand Rapids, Michigan.
+The statue, designed by Jay Hall Carpenter, is part of the city's Community Legends Project, which seeks to build statues honoring prominent Grand Rapids figures.